SusBin/007museum/README.txt

 Justification for any libraries used
 ====================================
 Font awsome icon library is a widely used library of icons.
-I have chosen to use this library to include commonly used icons that I expect most users are familiar with to improve user experience.
+I have chosen to use this library to include commonly used icons that I expect most users are familiar with to improve the user experience.

 URL of the original webpage